abhishekkadavil/RestAssured-Cucumber-Hybrid-Framework/README.md

   **Configuration:** Configurations for the test suits are done through `com.utils.ConfigUtil` interface which extends `org.aeonbits.owner.Config`.
 Suit level configuration are done in `TestContext` class.

 # Why and why not
+* RestAsssured
+  * +Ve: Want to have more control on the framework
+  * -Ve: Need good programming knowledge
 * OOPS, used in framework
   * `Runnerhelper` class
 * Design pattern used